 - Employee dishonesty: Covers financial loss due to employee theft and other illegal activities

-A business owner’s policy is a good foundation for most small business owners.
-However, some situations may call for additional coverages that aren’t included in BOP insurance and aren’t usually offered as a rider or endorsement.
+While a business owner’s policy is a good foundation for most small business owners, some situations may call for additional coverages that aren’t included in BOP insurance.
+Simply put, a BOP doesn’t cover everything.

 Other policies small business owners might need include: